vondele/cdbexplore/Readme.md

   --bulkConcurrency BULKCONCURRENCY
                         Number of concurrent processes running cdbsearch. (default: 4) --forever             Pass positions from filename to cdbsearch in an infinite loop, increasing depthLimit by one after each completed cycle. (default: False)
+  --reload              Reload positions from filename when tasks for new cycle are needed. (default: False)
 ```

 Example: